 - QMB 3200 (3) Quantitative Methods for Business Decisions

 Major Area Requirements for Accounting Majors:

-Accounting majors must complete the ten (10) courses listed below.
-In addition, accounting majors must complete a total of ninety (90) hours of non-accounting courses.
+Accounting majors must complete the nine (9) courses listed below.
 To enroll in the required upper level accounting courses (those with ACG and TAX prefixes), students must have completed ACG 2021 and ACG 2071 with a grade of B or better in each course (B minus is not acceptable).
-Students must also receive a score of 75% or higher on FSU’s ACG 2021 final examination or complete the Accounting Competency Examination with a score of 75% or higher before they can enroll in upper-level accounting courses.
-Students have a maximum of two attempts to pass the competency examination.
+Students must also receive a score of 75% or higher on FSU’s ACG 2021 final examination or complete the *Accounting Competency Examination with a score of 75% or higher before they can enroll in upper-level accounting courses.
 Further, students must earn a C or better (C minus is not acceptable) in ACG 3101 to enroll in ACG 3111 and all 4000 level ACG and TAX courses.
-A grade of C minus or better must be earned in all required upper-level accounting courses and BUL 3330.
-Any student receiving two grades below C minus in the same required ACG or TAX course will not be permitted to enroll in that course again.
+Students must earn a “C-” or better in all other required upper-level accounting courses (prefix ACG and TAX).
+Any student not successful in obtaining the minimum passing grade within two attempts will not be permitted to enroll in that upper-level accounting course again.

 - ACG 3101 (3) Financial Accounting and Reporting I